civilisation

 Compassion means showing kindness and sympathy toward all living beings.

-- Understanding the suffering of others and helping them is an integral part of religion.
+- Understanding others’ suffering and helping them is integral to religion.

 5. Forgiveness

-Forgiveness means letting go of others’ mistakes without harboring resentment.
+Forgiveness means letting go of others’ mistakes without harbouring resentment.

 - It helps maintain inner peace and mental balance.